buildtesters/buildtest/docs/gettingstarted/buildingtest.rst

 buildtest can perform builds by tags by using ``--tags`` or short option (``-t``).
 In order to use this feature, buildtest must load buildspecs in :ref:`cache <find_buildspecs>` which can be run via ``buildtest buildspec find``.

-To build all tutorials tests you can perform ``buildtest build --tags tutorials``.
-In buildspec file, there is a field ``tags: [tutorials]`` to classify tests. buildtest will read the cache file ``var/buildspec-cache.json`` and see which buildspecs have a matching tag.
-You should run ``buildtest buildspec find`` atleast once, in order to detect cache file.

-.. program-output::  cat docgen/getting_started/building/tags.txt
+If you are unsure of the available tags you can run ``buildtest buildspec find --tags`` or let buildtest tab-complete the available tags.
+For more details see :ref:`buildspec_tags`.

+Let's assume you want to build by tag name ``network``, buildtest will attempt to find all tests that contain ``tags: ['network']`` in the buildspec which is loaded in the buildcache cache.
+If a test matches the tag name, the test will be picked up during the discover process.

+.. command-output:: buildtest build -t network

 You can build by multiple tags by specifying ``--tags`` multiple times.
 In next example we build all tests with tag name ``pass`` and ``python``.

-.. program-output:: cat docgen/getting_started/building/multi_tags.txt
+.. command-output:: buildtest build -t python -t pass

 When multiple tags are specified, we search each tag independently and if it's found in the buildspec cache we retrieve the buildspec file and add file to queue.